Ian-VA/pisis/README.rst

 An updated toolkit for using USGS Isis in Python.

 Features:
-* A pysis fork that actually works with newer versions of USGS Isis
+- A pysis fork that actually works with newer versions of USGS Isis
-* A new method for retrieving data from pixels via pixelinfo.py
-* Quality of life changes that keep pysis up to date with newer python versions
+- A new method for retrieving data from pixels via pixelinfo.py -Quality of life changes that keep pysis up to date with newer python versions

 * Free software: BSD license